malikib97/Arduino-Robotics-/README.md

 # Arduino-Robotics-
-Here are Example Projects for robotics Control we will be using Arduino simulation with tinkercad
+This repo has the Projects for robotics Control we will be using Arduino simulation with tinkercad